-Some people use logistics and supply chain interchangeably.
-Though the two concepts are interconnected, they are not necessarily the same.
+While some use logistics and supply chain interchangeably and the two concepts are interconnected, they are not the same.

 So how do the two concepts differ?

-Logistics focuses on inbound and outbound logistics.
-Inbound includes the procurement of a product, handling, storage, and transportation.
+Logistics focuses on inbound and outbound shipments.
+Inbound includes the procurement of a product, handling, storage and transportation.
 Outbound, on the other hand, handles collection, maintenance and distribution.

-A supply chain refers to a series of interconnected activities that involve the transformation of raw materials into the finished goods.
-It covers the entire process, from the manufacturing to the distribution of products on the market.
+A supply chain refers to a series of related activities involving transforming raw materials into finished products.
+It covers the entire process, from manufacturing to the distribution of products on the market.

-A ‘chain’ forms once a demand for a product appears, and a manufacturer rises to meet this demand.
+A chain forms once a demand for a product appears, and manufacturers rise to meet the demand.
 This starts a supply chain, which requires careful monitoring and keen management.

-Logistics is therefore only a small part of the supply chain ‒ the part where goods are transported.
-The goal of logistics focuses on improving customer satisfaction by ensuring on-time deliveries with minimal product damage, while the supply chain overall wants to focus on gaining a competitive advantage.
+Logistics is only a small part of the supply chain ‒ the part where goods are transported.
+The goal of logistics focuses on improving customer satisfaction by ensuring on-time deliveries with minimal product damage, while the supply chain’s overall focus is on gaining a competitive advantage.